 Not only does this require you to keep your Bluetooth enabled all day (which will drain your phone’s battery), the constant syncing will cause your FitBit to die faster.
 The only thing you have to remember is to login to your app daily to make sure your steps get updated!
 Just go to your app, click on “account” in the bottom right corner, then click on your device, and scroll to the bottom.
 There should be an awesome for “All-Day Sync” and you can turn that off.

 So, the FitBit tracks steps based on movement.
 If you have a wrist FitBit, it tracks a step when your wrist moves.
-This is fine, until you are patting your newborn baby’s back for an hour hours.
-This happened to me one day – I got in bed, and a short while later, my FitBit started vibrating – apparently I had hit my step goal without even moving!
+This is fine, until you are patting your newborn baby’s back for hours.
+This happened to me one day – I got in bed, and a short while later, my FitBit started vibrating – apparently, I had hit my step goal without even moving!
 Just be aware of this and consider taking it off if you are doing something that may involve wrist action (but isn’t physical.)
 It may be fun to get 3,000 extra steps, but remember – just because it says you have those, doesn’t mean you’ve actually burned the calories!

 Use on non-dominant arm

 This is more to prevent fake steps than anything.
 If you put it on your dominant arm, you are going to get steps that aren’t really steps!

 IFFTT is a website that helps streamline your life and make connections between your favorite apps to make life run a little smoother.

 There are different “recipes”, and they happen to have one for a FitBit!
 You can set it up here, but by default, if your step goal isn’t met by 3 PM, you’ll get a motivating text message encouraging you to meet your goal!

 The FitBit can sync up with many other fitness and health-related apps.
 I personally sync it with MyFitnessPal, because I use that app a lot as well.
 You can see what apps work together here.